TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 #### Debugging

 Hovers offer a quick way to check if type analysis works as expected.
+The hover for your editor is specified in `trans/minijava.str`:

+    editor-hover:
+      (target, position, ast, path, project-path) -> <fail>

+The elements of the tuple are:

+* `target`: The AST node corresponding to the text the mouse hovers over.
+* `position`: The position of `target` inside the whole AST.
+* `ast`: The whole AST.
+* `path`: The path of the current file.
+* `project-path`: The path of the project.

+You can use the type of an expression as the hover text for the expression.
+Therefor, you should replace `<fail>` with the actual hover information.
+The following strategies might be useful:

+1. `get-type` retrieves the result of the corresponding type task.
+2. When you do not want to show the AST of a type but its concrete syntax, you can reuse your pretty-print strategies for types from the assignment on editor services.

-When you move your mouse over an expression, you should see its type in a hover text.
+When you build your project and move your mouse over an expression in a MiniJava editor, you should see its type in a hover text.

 Your test cases from the previous lab should enable a more principled way of testing type analysis.

-When you get unexpected results, you can inspect index entries and collected tasks with builders.
+When you get unexpected results, you can inspect index entries and collected tasks with the *Show analysis*, *Show tasks* and *Show index* builders.
 Probably the most useful builders for you are those which show them only for the current file or for a selection.
 You can navigate the dependencies of tasks and can find failing tasks.